Terunofuji Haruo: 2022

 In September 2022, Terunofuji decided to withdraw from the remainder of the tournament on Day 10, having given away four kinboshi to fall to a 5–4 record.
 In a telephone interview, his stable master Isegahama-oyakata said Terunofuji had been diagnosed with osteoarthritis in both knees and bone contusion in the right knee, which was "completely out of alignment".
 Isegahama said, "He needs to heal properly, not just rest.
 In some cases, surgery will be necessary.
 I think the inflammation will stop in a few days, but after that, I have to think carefully about what to do."
 Terunofuji had surgery on both knees on October 18, with his stablemaster indicating he would not return to competition until fully healed.
 On 11 November he formally withdrew from the November tournament in Fukuoka.

+2023

 On the January 2023 banzuke Terunofuji was designated as yokozuna-ōzeki because there was just one wrestler (Takakeishō) listed at the ōzeki rank.
 He withdrew from the tournament, however, in order to continue recovering from the surgery on his knees.
 He withdrew again in March after stablemaster Isegahama suggested that there was "still something missing" upon observing Terunofuji's training.

+Terunofuji appeared for the first time since his September 2022 withdrawal as a part-time participant in the April 2023 regional sumo tours, called jungyō.
+He competed in–and won–the jungyō tournament for makuuchi wrestlers on 15 April in Fujisawa.
+A couple of days later, he confirmed his intention to return to action at the May 2023 tournament in Tokyo.

+Terunofuji was the leader of the makuuchi championship race throughout the May 2023 tournament.
+He became the sole leader after Day 12, when former ōzeki Asanoyama suffered his second defeat.
+On Day 14 Terunofuji won his eighth top division championship by defeating sekiwake Kiribayama, thereby securing a two-win advantage over his competitors with one day remaining.
+He finished the tournament with a 14-1 record, his best since the November 2021 tournament.
+His only loss was dealt by Meisei on Day 9.
+His victory was the first makuuchi championship won by a wrestler who had been absent for three successive tournaments in 34 years, the last being Sumo Association president Hakkaku (former yokozuna Hokutoumi).
+His victory also meant that he had won at least one top-division championship for four consecutive years since his comeback to the makuuchi division.
+Upon clinching the championship, Terunofuji stated that he did not want to waste a single day since his surgery in October.
+Terunofuji's exclusive trainer, Hidejima Masayoshi, expressed his joy, saying, "I genuinely wanted him to finish the tournament without any injuries.
+It's an amazing comeback.
+I believed he would be able to demonstrate absolute yokozuna sumo for another year."